Homemade Balsamic Glaze

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-I really try my hardest not to have 50 different bottles of sauces and condiments in my fridge and pantry, so I stock up on the basics and try to make my own sauces whenever possible.
-A simple balsamic glaze or balsamic reduction is one of those sauces that is SUPER easy to make at home.
-Yes, you can buy it premade in the store, but it only takes a few ingredients and maybe 15 minutes to make at home.
-So it makes sense to just whip some up as needed instead of having that extra bottle hanging around!
+I try my hardest not to have 50 bottles of sauces and condiments in my fridge.
+Instead, I stock up on the basics and try to make my own sauces whenever possible.
+This simple balsamic glaze (or balsamic reduction) is SUPER easy to make at home, it only takes a few ingredients, and about 10 minutes to make at home.
+So it just makes sense to make homemade balsamic glaze whenever I need it instead of having that extra bottle cluttering up the fridge.
+Plus, a little drizzle of this sweet and tangy glaze will take any salad, grilled meat, or flatbread to the next level!

 Balsamic glaze dripping off a spoon into a small bowl